Mohamed Ben Mazouz

-Mohamed Ben Mazouz (محمد بن معزوز; born 22 March 2004) is an Algerian footballer who plays for Étoile du Sahel in the Tunisian Ligue Professionnelle 1.
+Mohamed Ben Mazouz (محمد بن معزوز; born 22 March 2004) is an Algerian footballer who plays for MO Béjaïa.

 USM Alger

 In the 2024–25 season, Mohamed Ben Mazouz was promoted to the first team.
 Before that, on June 11, 2024, Ben Mazouz played his first match with USM Alger against US Souf in the Ligue 1.
 On January 12, 2025, Ben Mazouz scored the equalizer goal against ASEC Mimosas in the CAF Confederation Cup, the first in his football career.
 On January 16, 2025, in the round of 64 of the Algerian Cup against Olympique Magrane, Mohamed Ben Mazouz scored his first hat-trick in his football career in 6–0 victory.
 On March 27, 2025, Ben Mazouz returned to the starting lineup against CR Témouchent in the Algerian Cup, where he scored a brace to lead them to the semi-finals.
 At the end of the 2024–25 season, Ben Mazouz won the Algerian Cup with USM Alger, although he did not feature in the final match due to a coaching decision.